skjoedt/homelab/README.md

 Empty

-TODO: I will most likely setup ceph on the production node.
+TODO: I will most likely setup ceph rook on the production node.

 # Secret management